Stationary measures and the continuous-state branching process conditioned on extinction: Convergence of transition probabilities and potential measures

 for all $\lambda>0$.
 Hence we prove the second assertion. \end{proof}

-\begin{remark}\rm We remark that \eqref{eq: u} holds indeed for $\gamma\ge 0$.
-Thus for a supercritical CB process, applying similar argument with minor modification, one can show that the potential density function exists and is given by
+\begin{remark} We remark that \eqref{eq: u} holds indeed for $\gamma\ge 0$.
+Thus for a supercritical CB process, applying similar argument with minor modification, we can show that the potential density function exists and is given by